lsegal/tadpole/examples/example2/tadpole/markdown/what_is.md

 Sections are as simple as a list.
 In fact, the sections of a template are exactly that-- a list of sub-templates that make up the whole.
-You can compound as many of these lists as you want to create your abstracted template from nothing but a list of filenames-- then let **Tater** sort it out!
+You can compound as many of these lists as you want to create your abstracted template from nothing but a list of filenames-- then let **Tadpole** sort it out!

 If you need to visualize this concept, just think about all the templates and partials you used to create any page in your last website.
 List them in order from top to bottom, add in some heirarchy rules, and there you go,